CodeForAfrica/TaxClock.Kenya/README.md

 #### Deploy to Github Pages

-Simply have it on Github and follow instructions [here](https://pages.github.com/).
+Simply have it on Github and follow the instructions [here](https://pages.github.com/).

 #### Deploy to S3